armeehn/armeehn/README.md

 #### Other
 - I like tinkering, the outdoors (mainly through skiing and cycling).
-- The pronunciation of my surname ia written in IPA as [ja.nan.'two.no].
+- The pronunciation of my surname is written in IPA as [ja.nan.'two.no].

 ### Contact
 Please contact me via the email that is present on my website.